Rasukarusan/hyper-imgcat/README.md

 ## Install

 If you installed iTerm2 imgcat, please remove that before install hyper-imgcat.
 Because this plugin hooks the words `command not found: imgcat`.

-### npm
+### ・npm

 Not ready.
 Please wait.

-### Manually
+### ・Manually

 1. Download hyper-imgcat.
 ```shell